Major Internet Sites such as Amazon, Guardian, NYTimes & Reddit Shut Down | Is it a ‘Glitch’ or a Repeat of the 2016 Dyn Geo-Poli-Cyber Attack?

 American and European news outlets were particularly hard hit, with websites including the New York Times, the Guardian, the Independent, FT, CNN, the Atlantic, the New Statesman, Le Monde, New York Magazine, and the New Yorker affected.

-“With no ransomware demanded, it is fair to say that if this was the result of a cyber attack, it does not appears to be a financially motivated.”
+“With no ransomware demanded, it is fair to say that if this was the result of a targeted cyber attack for political economic and possibly other goals, and it does not appear to be profit or financially motivated.”

 “However, It could be a politically or Geo-Poli-Cyber motivated attack to determine how major western economies and their e-commerce and news organizations will fare?”